alexbevi/alexbevi.github.com/source/_posts/2014-03-03-8748os-production-timeline.markdown

 The book gets published and will be available for purchase in five to eight working days from the day of upload.

 So all going well, it looks like the book will officially be available by the end of March 2014.
-For those who were anticipating the original January 2014 release date, I sincerly apologize for the delay.
+For those who were anticipating the original January 2014 release date, I sincerely apologize for the delay.
 I felt the delay resulted in a more cohesive final product, and hope that it meets (and even exceeds) your expectations!